spatialdatasciencegroup/RALearning/README.md

 # Training Materials for Research Assistants

-## Part 1: For Undergraduates/Masters
+## Part 1: For Undergraduates or Masters

 ### 1. Basic Concepts in GIS and Spatial Data